Mathematics

 Intent

-At Rowde we strive for all children to become fluent in the fundamentals of Mathematics, through varied and frequent practice with increasingly complex problems over time.
+At Rowde, we strive for all children to become fluent in the fundamentals of mathematics, through varied and frequent practice with increasingly complex problems over time.
 We want pupils to develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.

-Children will reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and develop an argument, justification or proof using Mathematical reasoning language.
-They will solve problems by applying their Mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+Children will reason mathematically by following a line of enquiry, conjecturing relationships and generalisations, and develop an argument, justification or proof using mathematical reasoning language.
+They will solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.

 Implementation

+By taking a Concrete-Pictorial-Abstract (C-P-A) approach, White Rose Maths allows children to tackle concepts in a more tangible and comfortable way.
 Within our lessons, children are supported and extended as appropriate so they can all achieve.
-Children are often supported through the use of concrete resources, adult support and scaffolding.
-Children are stretched by challenging work and extended questioning.
-Children’s understanding of a concept will be deepened and broadened in a range of contexts.
+Support is often provided through the use of concrete resources, adult guidance, and scaffolding.
+To extend their learning, children are given challenging work and extended questioning.
+This helps deepen and broaden their understanding of a concept across a range of contexts.

 Impact